PTSD and the Disability Tax Credit Canada 2026

 No. PTSD qualifies only when it causes a marked restriction in mental functions 90% or more of the time.
 Mild PTSD managed effectively with therapy and medication may not meet the threshold.
 Severe PTSD that significantly impairs daily functioning despite treatment is much more likely to qualify.

 Yes.
 Veterans Affairs Canada records, pension disability ratings, and clinical documentation from OSI clinics are all valuable supporting evidence.
-They do not automatically guarantee DTC approval (different criteria apply), but they significantly strengthen the functional limitation evidence CRA needs to see.
+They do not automatically determine DTC eligibility because different criteria apply, but they may help document functional impact for CRA's DTC-specific review.

 A psychiatrist, psychologist (for the mental functions section specifically), or physician familiar with your PTSD can complete the T2201.
 The certifier should be someone who has assessed your functional limitations, not just confirmed your diagnosis.
 A therapist who only provides treatment but has not formally assessed your functional capacity may be less effective than a psychiatrist or psychologist who has documented both diagnosis and function.